Vennela Kishore

-Bokkala Kishore Kumar (born 19 September 1977), known professionally as Vennela Kishore, is an Indian actor and director who works in Telugu-language films.
-Known for his comic roles, he was given the moniker "Vennela" after his first feature film Vennela (2005).
-He is a recipient of two Nandi Awards, two SIIMA Awards and one IIFA Utsavam Award.
+Bokkala Kishore Kumar (born 19 September 1980), known professionally as Vennela Kishore, is an Indian actor and director who works in Telugu cinema.
+Known for his comedic roles, he earned the moniker "Vennela" after his first feature film Vennela (2005).
+He is a recipient of two Nandi Awards.

 Early life

 Kishore was born and brought up in Kamareddy of present-day Telangana.
 He moved to Hyderabad for graduation and then emigrated to the US for higher studies.
-Kishore completed his master's degree in Ferris State University, Michigan and started as a software engineer.
+Kishore completed his master's degree in Ferris State University, Michigan and worked as a software engineer.

 Career

-During his stay in the U.S., Kishore got an opportunity to work in Deva Katta's directorial Vennela (2005) which marked his entry to the film industry.
+During his stay in the U.S., Kishore got an opportunity to work in Deva Katta's directorial Vennela (2005) which marked his entry into the film industry.